-Career Connections
+Career Services

-Career Connections is located in Nesvig Alumni Center.
-The Career Connections office offers a variety of services and resources for first year college students choosing their major to seniors needing help writing a resume and beginning their job search.
+Career Services is located in Nesvig Alumni Center.
+The Career Services office offers a variety of services and resources for first year college students choosing their major to seniors needing help writing a resume and beginning their job search.
 Check out the web site for more information about career assessments, career counseling, job search skills, career fairs, and more.

-Community Service and Engagement
+Community Engagement and Service

-Center for Community Engagement and Service is located in Nesvig Alumni Center.
-The center is here to help you get connected to the community!
-The Center for Community Engagement and Service coordinates and encourages initiatives for service and involvement at PLU.
+Community Engagement and Service is located in Nesvig Alumni Center and here to help you get connected to the community!
+Community Engagement and Service coordinates and encourages initiatives for service and involvement at PLU.